Photo of the Teaching innovation awards trophies

 Prof. Dudley Shallcross

-Professor of Atmospheric Chemistry at the University of Bristol and President of the Education Division of the Royal Society of Chemistry
+Professor of Atmospheric Chemistry at the University of Bristol and Former President of the Education Division of the Royal Society of Chemistry

 Dr. Dee Scadden